sunfall/caethboards/README.md

 via PBeM or Google Drive or what have you.

 Pre-rendered American letter-sized versions are in the `pdf/` directory.
 The Inkscape source SVGs are in `src/`.
+Contributed variations are in the `contrib/` directory.

 # The metarules